 Although the above list is a not a very complete list of symptoms, the theme that runs thru' them, and any other related symptom, is that the engine will crank and crank, but not start.

-Disconnect the air intake duct from the throttle body.
-The end that connects to the air filter box (or canister) can remain connected to it.
+Using the appropriate tools, remove the intake air rubber duct from the throttle body.
+The end that connects to the air filter box can remain connected to it.

-Manually open the throttle and spray starting fluid down the bore and then, quickly, reconnect the air duct to the throttle body (you don't have to tighten the Hose Clamp).
+Manually open the throttle and spray starting fluid down the bore and then, quickly, reconnect the air duct to the throttle body.

 One of two things is gonna happen: